-DBA has been successful in Phase 1 of the abalone ranching application process (Government Gazette 21 April 2011, No. 352 & 353) and intends submitting an application for Phase 2 of the application process.
+MCR has applied for Phase I of the abalone ranching application process and intends to submit an application for Phase 2 of the application process.
 This document comprises the Environmental Assessment (EA) required by the Department of Agriculture, Forestry and Fisheries in terms of their Marine Ranching Guidelines (GN 729, Government Gazette 20 August 2010).

-H. midae is no longer listed as a protected species in the Threatened or Protected Species Regulations, 14 December 2007 (TOPS).
+Haliotis midae is no longer listed as a protected species in the Threatened or Protected Species Regulations, 14 December 2007 (TOPS).
 Furthermore, the translocation of indigenous species into an area outside of its natural range (described as extra-limital species) is now exempt in terms of the Alien and Invasive Species Regulations, 2014.
 This means that a Risk Assessment is not legally required in terms of NEMBA for the application of a Ranching Right.
-However, considering that abalone ranching involves the introduction of this species outside of its natural range, a best practice approach was followed, and a Risk Assessment was conducted as specified in the TOPS Regulations.
-These two components are included as separate sections of this document.
+However, at the request of the Marine Aquaculture Working Group, Branch Fisheries Management: Directorate Sustainable Aquaculture Management (DSAM) this Environmental and Risk Assessment (ERA) was compiled.
+Considering that abalone ranching involves the introduction of this species outside of its natural range, this is considered a best practice approach, and an ERA was conducted as specified in the TOPS Regulations.
+These two components (the Environmental Assessment and the Risk Assessment) are included as separate sections of this document.

 A public participation process must be undertaken as part of Phase 2 of the application process.
 Registered Interested and Affected Parties (I&APs) will be provided with an opportunity to comment on this Draft Environmental and Risk Assessment Report.
-Comments provided by stakeholders will be considered when finalising this report for submission to the Department of Agriculture, Forestry and Fisheries and the Department of Environmental Affairs.
+Comments provided by stakeholders will be considered when revising this report for submission to the Department of Forestry, Fisheries and the Environment (DFFE).
 A comment and response report will be compiled following the completion of the public participation period and will be submitted to the decision-making authority.

-This document was prepared by Anchor Environmental Consultants (Pty) Ltd. (Anchor) for, and on behalf of Doring Bay Abalone (Pty) Ltd. Anchor forms part of the Anchor Environmental Group, an independent consulting firm based in Cape Town, South Africa, offering ecological and economic expertise to inform management and decision making regarding the use and conservation of natural resources.
+This document was prepared by Anchor Environmental Consultants (Pty) Ltd. (Anchor) for, and on behalf of MC Ranching (Pty) Ltd. Anchor forms part of the Anchor Environmental Group, an independent consulting firm based in Cape Town, South Africa, offering ecological and economic expertise to inform management and decision making regarding the use and conservation of natural resources.